hackerspacesg/hackerspace.sg/content/about/index.md

 #### October 2009

 > Are you passionate about technology?
 Do you want to turn your idea into a prototype?
 Are you interested in meeting people with similar interests and curiosity to test new ideas?
 Chua Ruiwen, Wong Meng Weng, Luther Goh, and Justin Lee talks about a new initiative Hackerspace SG that they have put together that involved all technologists, entrepreneurs, innovators and developers. &mdash; [Tech in Asia](http://www.techinasia.com/co-workers-of-the-world-unite-at-hackerspace-sg/) (16 October 2009)

+&nbsp;
+> By day, hackerspace.sg will be a co-working shared office for entrepreneurs and independents.
+For people who want to get out of the house, but don’t necessarily want to make Starbucks their second home.
+>
+>When night falls, the hackers come.
+Out of the darkness.
+Dressed in black.
+Like vampires.
+Geeky vampires.
+Who build robots.
+Because they have Asperger’s. &mdash; [e27](http://e27.co/what-do-seattle-silicon-valley-berlin-and-cambridge-both-cambridges-have-in-common/) (14 October 2009)

 ### Coverage on members